The importance of strategic content planning

-This will be after all have agreed to the editorial priorities for serving the target audience with original, in-depth material.
-Once they have done this, they will find that there are existing resources - currently used covering stories that are not a priority - which can be freed and allocated to the planning editor and his/her team for the creation of content that provides a clear market differential.
+They will have agreed to the editorial priorities for serving the target audience with original, in-depth material.
+Once they have done this, they will find that there are existing resources – currently used covering stories that are not a priority – which can be freed and allocated to the planning editor and his/her team for the creation of content that provides a clear market differential.

 Shared planning calendar